 Chalmette National Cemetery

 Established in May 1864 as a final resting place for Union soldiers who died in Louisiana during the Civil War, the 15,000 headstones in the cemetery mark the gravesites of veterans of the Spanish-American War, World Wars I and II, and the Vietnam War.
 Four Americans who fought in the War of 1812 are buried here, though only one of them took part in the Battle of New Orleans.
 The national cemetery is located on the site of the Battle of New Orleans in 1815, next to Chalmette Battlefield.
 Click here for frequently asked questions.
+A pdf with a short history of Chalmette National Cemetery is here; you are welcome to download and print this document.

 For a pdf file listing headstones by name, click here.
 Please note that names are listed first along with section numbers which are included in this map (pdf file) of the National Cemetery.
 Be sure to check alternate spellings for names (like Green and Greene or Anderson and Andersen).
 You can also search the headstones listing by war or by cemetery section.